kbarry91/3rd-Year-Weather-Forecast/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### How to Run and Debug the Device using Visual Studio
+### How to Run and Debug the Project using Visual Studio

 #### Open The Project in Visual Studio